Insurance: Protect Yourself

 Types of Insurance Coverage

 Accidents and unforeseen events happen every year, affecting one or more of our clients.
-They may suffer an injury that prevents them from coming on the trip in the first place — after they have paid for flights and their ski touring trip.
-Or they might be injured during a day of touring — something as simple as an awkward fall might result in a sprained ankle that could keep them from finishing the week and require an evacuation to a hospital for treatment.
+A client may suffer an injury that prevents them from coming on the trip in the first place — after they have paid for flights and their ski touring trip.
+Or they might be injured during the trip — something as simple as an awkward fall might result in a sprained ankle that could keep them from finishing the week and require an evacuation to a hospital for treatment.
 Or a pandemic may result in a travel advisory preventing travel.
 It likely goes without saying that we cannot be held liable for any of the many unforeseen circumstances that may force you to change your plans unexpectedly.
+Our trip fees do not include a margin to handle cancellations, and for this reason we strongly recommend you get third party insurance.

-These days our trips range in price from around $3000 to $8000 CAD.
-Ask yourself this question: “If I get sick, or if my government issues a travel advisory and I need to cancel my trip, or if my trip is interrupted, or if I incur added expenses because of unforeseen circumstances am I OK with those expenses, including forfeiting the full cost of my trip?”
+These days our trips range in price from around $3000 to $9000 CAD (not to mention travel costs such as flights, etc.) Ask yourself this question: “If I get sick, or if my government issues a travel advisory and I need to cancel my trip, or if my trip is interrupted, or if I incur added expenses because of unforeseen circumstances, or if my family or work situations change to prevent me from participating in the trip I have paid for — am I OK with those expenses, including forfeiting the full cost of my trip?”

 If the answer to this question is “No”, we strongly urge you to protect yourself with a suitable insurance policy that covers you adequately for your needs and individual financial risk tolerance.
 Please take the time to carefully read through our Payment and Booking Conditions document, as well as the “Fine Print” in the Application Form you sign to make sure you understand our policies with regards to cancelled trips.